 Transfer international students must pay the \$75 application fee, meet the general admission requirements (p.
-36) noted in this catalog and submit the following:
+36)noted in this catalog and submit the following:

-- 1. International Undergraduate or Post-baccalaureate Application for Admission - If applicable, official TOEFL, PTE or IELTS score report meeting minimum score requirements or official documentation of completion of ELS Level 112 Intensive English Language Program (see English Proficiency Requirements for Students Educated Outside of the United States). - 3.
+- 1. International Undergraduate or Post-Baccalaureate Application for Admission - If applicable, official TOEFL, PTE or IELTS score report meeting minimum score requirements or official documentation of completion of ELS Level 112 Intensive English Language Program (see English Proficiency Requirements for Students Educated Outside of the United States). - 3.
 Signed Sponsor's Affidavit with attached financial statement - 4.
-Signed Statement of Understanding - 5.
-International Student Adviser's Report also known as Transfer Form (if applicable) - Copy of a current I-94 admission stamp or card and SEVIS I-20 record for F-1 students (pages 1 and 3) or DS2019 for J-1 students - 7.
+Signed Statement of Understanding - Copy of a current I-94 and SEVIS I-20 for F-1 students (pages 1 and 2) or DS2019 for J-1 students - 6.
 Copy of photo page of passport